ourstudio-se/puan-python/docs/source/reference/puan.logic.plog.rst

    :class:`puan.logic.plog.AtLeast` : ``AtLeast`` is a compound proposition which takes propositions and represents a lower bound on the result of those propositions.
 For example, select at least one of x, y and z would be defined as ``AtLeast(propositions=["x","y","z"], value=1)`` and represented by the linear inequality :math:`x+y+z \ge 1`.

-   :class:`puan.logic.plog.AtMost` : ``AtMost`` is a compound proposition which takes propositions and represents a lower bound on the result of those propositions.
+   :class:`puan.logic.plog.AtMost` : ``AtMost`` is a compound proposition which takes propositions and represents an upper bound on the result of those propositions.
 For example, select at most two of x, y and z would be defined as ``AtMost(propositions=["x","y","z"], value=2)`` and represented by the linear inequality :math:`-x-y-z \ge -2`.

+   :class:`puan.logic.plog.Equal` : ``Equal`` is a compound proposition which takes propositions and represents an exact bound on the result of those propositions.
+For example, select propositions equal to two of x, y and z would be defined as ``Equal(propositions=["x","y","z"], value=2)`` and represented by the linear inequality :math:`x+y+z = -2`.

    :class:`puan.logic.plog.All` : ``All`` is a compound proposition representing a conjunction of all given propositions. ``All`` is represented by an ``AtLeast`` proposition with value set to the number of given propositions.
 For example, ``All("x","y","z")`` is equivalent to ``AtLeast(propositions=["x","y","z"], value=3)``.